i-am-grub/MultiGP_Toolkit/docs/usage/pushing/index.rst

     This setting has slightly different functionality depending on how the selected class is setup.

     - If the selected class has a ranking activated (``From Race Format`` is considered the ``OFF`` switch), the calculated ranking will be pushed to MultiGP.
-    - If the selected class is **not** activated, the results RotorHarzard generates based on the win condition of the race format will be used
+    - If the selected class is **not** activated, the results RotorHazard generates based on the win condition of the race format will be used
     - If this option is set to ``Let MultiGP Calculate Overall Results``, the Toolkit will **not** push ``Overall Results`` to MultiGP

     .. image:: rh_ranking.png